Kinsa/cribbage-board-app-tokens/README.md

 ### Formatting conventions

-In Figma tokens can use spaces e.g. `inverted primary` or `player 1` as well as hyphens e.g. `high-contrast`.
+In Figma tokens can use spaces, e.g. `inverted primary` or `player 1` as well as hyphens, e.g. `high-contrast`.

 #### CSS & Tailwind